 Each PTE contains flag bits that tell the paging hardware how the associated virtual address is allowed to be used.
-PTE_V indicates whether the PTE is present: if it is not set, a reference to the page causes an exception (i.e. is not allowed).
+PTE_V indicates whether the PTE is present: if it is not set, a reference to the page causes an exception (i.e., is not allowed).
 PTE_R controls whether instructions are allowed to read to the page.
 PTE_W controls whether instructions are allowed to write to the page.
 PTE_X controls whether the CPU may interpret the content of the page as instructions and execute them.
 PTE_U controls whether instructions in user mode are allowed to access the page; if PTE_U is not set, the PTE can be used only in supervisor mode.
 Figure 3.2 shows how it all works.
 The flags and all other page hardware-related structures are defined in (kernel/riscv.h)

-To tell the hardware to use a page table, the kernel must write the physical address of the root page-table page into the satp register.
-Each CPU has its own satp.
+To tell a CPU to use a page table, the kernel must write the physical address of the root pagetable page into the satp register.
 A CPU will translate all addresses generated by subsequent instructions using the page table pointed to by its own satp.
 Each CPU has its own satp so that different CPUs can run different processes, each with a private address space described by its own page table.